jialeguan/llm_server/doc/pcc_slides.typ

     *Dynamic batching*: Prompts are batched together on the fly inside the server.
 Typically, this method performs worse than static batching but can get close to optimal if responses are short or of uniform length.
 Does not work well when requests have different parameters.

-    *Continous Batch*: A batch that is continuously processed, leveraging the opportunity by batching new requests once some old requests are finished
+    *Continous Batching*: A batch that is continuously processed, leveraging the opportunity by batching new requests once some old requests are finished
   ]][
   #figure(image("png/batch.png", width: 70%))
 ][